sergeballif/NSC-Math-182/Specifications.md

 ### Specifications for formatting submissions

-+ Submissions of  Miniprojects must be either typed or neatly handwritten and submitted via Canvas as PDF files.
-Files that are submitted in some other form besides PDF will be marked as __No PASS__ and returned to the author without feedback.
++ Submissions of  Miniprojects must be either typed or neatly handwritten and submitted via Canvas as a link to a HackMD page.
+Files that are submitted in any other form will be marked as __No PASS__ and returned to the author without feedback.

 ### Specifications for graphical elements